MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 Microsoft Defender for Identity supports organizations with multiple Active Directory forests, giving you the ability to easily monitor activity and profile users across forests.

-Enterprise organizations typically have several Active Directory forests - often used for different purposes, including legacy infrastructure from corporate mergers and acquisitions, geographical distribution, and security boundaries (red-forests).
+Enterprise organizations typically have several Active Directory forests - often used for different purposes, including legacy infrastructure from corporate mergers and acquisitions, geographical distribution, and security boundaries (red-forests). <!--does this need a hypen?-->

 Securing your multiple Active Directory forests with Defender for Identity provides the following advantages: